 Satan attacked Job and he lost everything he had, but that didn’t take away his love for God and God restored him because of his faithfulness.
 God was not the cause of his calamities, Satan was, but He allowed them to test his loyalty and he came out better.

-As a Christian, there are terrible situation one can be stuck with.
-Failures, rejection, a terminal disease or loss of something precious.
-But you can trust in the love and sovereignty of God to use that unpleasant situation to work out an exceeding good one.
-This is how we learn life’s lessons and become mature spiritually.
+As a Christian, there are terrible situations we can be stuck with: failures, rejection, a terminal disease or loss of something precious.
+But we must trust in the love and sovereignty of God to use that unpleasant situation to work out an exceeding good one.
+This is how we learn life’s vital lessons and become mature spiritually.